hpc/charliecloud/doc-src/tutorial.rst

 ::

   $ ch-docker2tar hello /var/tmp
   57M /var/tmp/hello.tar.gz

 Distribute tarball
 ------------------

 Thus far, the workflow has taken place on the build system.
-The next step is to move the tarball to the run system.
+The next step is to copy the tarball to the run system.
 This can use any appropriate method for moving files: :code:`scp`, :code:`rsync`, something integrated with the scheduler, etc.

-If the build and run systems are the same, then no move is needed.
-This is a typical use case for the testing phase.
+If the build and run systems are the same, then no copy is needed.
+This is a typical use case for development and testing.

 Unpack tarball
 --------------